Affordable Care for All: Access Free and Low-Cost Healthcare Near You

 Disclaimer:

-This guide is just one helpful resource, and there may be other programs or services that could benefit you.
+This guide is just one helpful resource, and there may be many other programs or services out there that could benefit you.
 If you know of any additional resources or have suggestions to improve this guide, please feel free to reach out and share them.
-Your input can help others access the care they need, and together, we can ensure that everyone has access to the healthcare they deserve.
+Your input can help others access the care they need, and together, we can work towards ensuring everyone has access to the healthcare they deserve.

 Visit our Resources page for a full directory of government and nonprofit support programs and services.